Medicine in the Middle Ages

 Medieval astrologers believed that the movements of the stars influenced numerous things on earth, from the weather and the growth of crops to the personalities of new born babies and the inner workings of the human body.
 Doctors often carried around special almanacs (or calendars) containing illustrated star charts, allowing them to check the positions of the stars before making a diagnosis.
 Many of these almanacs included illustrations, helping to explain complicated ideas to patients.
 The picture below shows a 'zodiac man' from one of these almanacs from 1399.
 The diagram was intended to explain how the astrological formations (or star signs) rule over each part of the body.
 The man's pointing finger serves as a warning against the powerful forces of the stars.

 Ancient studies of astrology were translated from Arabic to Latin in the 12th and 13th centuries and soon became part of everyday medical practice in Europe.
 By the end of the 1500s, physicians across Europe were required by law to calculate the position of the moon before carrying out complicated medical procedures, such as surgery or bleeding.

-Drawings of glasses showing urine of different hues, from a medical treatiseView images from this item (1)
+Diagrams of flasks showing urine of different hues, from a 15th-century medical miscellany (Sloane MS 7, f.
+59v)View images from this item (2)

 The text in this article is available under the Creative Commons License.